 Border collies are active, energetic, and speedy balls of zest and zeal., but, with a twist.
-Some human athletes may be talented on the field in sports, able to achieve superhuman feats, but maybe a tad lacking in the academic department.
+Some human athletes may be talented on the field in sports, and able to achieve superhuman feats, but may be a tad lacking in the academic department.

 The border collie is not only a superb athlete with their herding and agility abilities, but they are also considered the “Albert Einstein” of dogs, able to learn commands even before the stopwatch reaches 10 seconds!
 Truly amazing!
 They are also considered one of the smartest dogs in the world, usually ranking 1. consistently.